grahamfalconer/penalty-shootoutv2/README.md

 After clicking on the grid square, the penalty taker will have their shot go to that location.
 There will be a goal keeper which attempts to save the shot by moving in a random direction.
 The goal keeper will learn the players moves as time goes on.

+How does goal keeper learn?
+• If you go to a certain corner, then he is more likely to go there?

+How to add to the game?
+• If